Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Municipal Police

 Vancouver police admitted using an RCMP-provided Stingray in a 2016 case.
 Other municipal forces in Toronto, Ottawa, and other major cities are suspected users.
+Freedom of information requests revealed that Toronto police purchased their own IMSI catcher equipment in 2016 for approximately $750,000, though they initially denied having the technology.
+Montreal's SPVM has reportedly used the technology in at least six major investigations, primarily targeting organized crime networks.

 Legal Framework

 The RCMP now claims use is limited to identifying devices, not intercepting content, and under judicial authorization.
 However, privacy advocates push for more transparency, noting that initially police even misled the public about usage.
+A 2016 Supreme Court case (R v.
+Rogers Communications) required warrants for transmission data, strengthening privacy protections.
+In 2017, the Privacy Commissioner launched an investigation into RCMP's use of these devices, resulting in recommendations for stricter guidelines and public reporting requirements that were slowly implemented.

 Deployment in the United Kingdom